-For 2017, our executive officers were Paul Wogan, Simon Crowe (CFO to March 9, 2017), Alastair Maxwell (CFO from March 9, 2017 onwards), Graham Westgarth (COO to May 2017) and Richard Sadler (COO from September 20, 2017 onwards).
-Compensation for our executive officers in 2017 consisted of base salary and employee benefits that are generally provided to employees, including eligibility to receive a cash incentive bonus pursuant to our Management Incentive Plan, or "MIP".
-The MIP provides all shore-based personnel (which includes our executive officers) an opportunity to earn a cash incentive payment based on a target percentage of the participant's annual base salary, subject to the achievement of pre-established individual and Company performance objectives, as well as a factor based on Company discretion.
+For 2018, our executive officers were Paul Wogan, Alastair Maxwell and Richard Sadler.
+Compensation for our executive officers in 2018 consisted of base salary and employee benefits that are generally provided to employees, including eligibility to receive a cash incentive bonus pursuant to our Management Incentive Plan, or "MIP".
+The MIP provides all shore-based personnel (which includes our executive officers) an opportunity to earn a cash incentive payment based on a target percentage of the participant's annual base salary, subject to the achievement of pre-established individual and

+Company performance objectives, as well as a component based on Company discretion.
 Each participant's target percentage of annual base salary and the weightings assigned to the individual and Company performance objectives and the Company discretionary component are dependent on the participant's organization (band) level.
 No amounts will be paid under the MIP to any participant who fails to achieve 50.0% of his or her target individual performance objectives.
-In 2017, the Company performance objectives were measured against three equally-weighted key business indicators ("KBI"): The Financial KBI is measured against a Free Cash Flow per Share target and an Absolute Return on Invested Capital target; the Operational KBI is defined by a basket of operational KBIs including Fleet Uptime, Vetting Performance and Terminal Feedback targets; and three-year rolling average Relative Total Shareholder Return performance compared to a peer group.
+In 2018, the Company performance objectives were measured against three equally-weighted key business indicators ("KBI"): The Financial KBI is measured against a Free Cash Flow per Share target and an Absolute Return on Invested Capital target; the Operational KBI is defined by a basket of operational KBIs including Fleet Uptime, Vetting Performance and Terminal Feedback targets; and three-year rolling average Relative Total Shareholder Return performance compared to a peer group.
 In addition, Company performance is evaluated against a safety factor based on Personal Safety, Significant Incidents and Leading Indicators, in which falling short of the safety target may result in a corresponding reduction of the Company performance payout factor.
-Under the individual and Company performance objectives, stretch goals are established, which, if met, can result in a payout of up to 120.0% of the individual's target payout.
-The Company discretionary component may not increase an individual's payment to more than 200.0% of his or her target payout.
-The amounts paid to our executive officers in 2017 pursuant to the MIP were determined based on the following weightings: individual performance (30.0%), Company performance (50.0%) and Company discretion (20.0%).
+Under the individual and Company performance objectives, stretch goals are established which determine the level of pay-out.
+The Board may exercise discretion to increase an individual's payment to no more than 200.0% of his or her target payout.
+The amounts paid to our executive officers in 2018 pursuant to the MIP were determined based on the following weightings: individual performance (30.0%), Company performance (50.0%) and Company discretion (20.0%).

-The aggregate amount of cash compensation, including cash incentive compensation, paid to our executive officers for the year ended December 31, 2017 was \$3.97 million.
+The aggregate amount of cash compensation, including cash incentive compensation, paid to our executive officers for the year ended December 31, 2018 was \$2.61 million.